'Twilight' sendoff starts with huge $341 mln worldwide

 Elsewhere, romantic comedy "Silver Linings Playbook" brought in $458,000 at 16 locations, or an average of $28,625 per theater.
 The film stars Bradley Cooper as a bipolar former teacher just released from a mental institution and Jennifer Lawrence as a young widow he encounters as he tries to put his life back together.

-Sony Corp's (6758.T) movie studio distributed "Skyfall."
-"Lincoln" was produced by Dreamworks and released by Walt Disney Co (DIS.N).
-"Flight" was distributed by Paramount Pictures, a unit of Viacom Inc (VIAB.O).
+Sony Corp's movie studio distributed "Skyfall."
+"Lincoln" was produced by Dreamworks and released by Walt Disney Co.
+"Flight" was distributed by Paramount Pictures, a unit of Viacom Inc.